SECURE SYSTEMS AND APPLICATIONS - 2022/3

 An individual coursework assignment with a set of questions (incl. practical tasks) to cover several topics of the module and to address LO1, LO2 and LO3.

-An individual coursework allowing students to apply what they learned to a realistic application, a real-world attack or a scenario where both security and usability need considering.
-This assessment will mainly cover human factors in cyber security and applications/attacks/scenarios can come from any part of the module.
+An individual coursework allowing students to apply what they learned to a realistic application, a real-world attack or a scenario where multiple features, such as security, privacy, trust and usability, need considering.
 It addresses LO1, LO2 and LO3 in an ad hoc setting.

 Formative assessment and feedback